JohnJAS/goPlay/README.md

 ### `/gobook-code`

-Source code from the book of golang core coding
+Source code from the book of golang core coding!